uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-The information in this Data Group/Data Item will override the information included in the CC015C (or in the latest CC013C, if any).
+The information in this Data Group/Data Item will override the information included in the CC015C or CCA15D (or in the latest CC013C or CCA13D, if any).

 **Technical Description**